I Have A Password?

 So…what’s the solution?
 Well, there isn’t a perfect one; we still need passwords and having a single password for multiple sites/accounts is just an accident waiting to happen.
 We recommend the use of a “password manager” – an app that does most of the heavy lifting for you, whether on your PC, Mobile Device or even a public computer.
 The main advantage of a password manager is the single sign-on – that is, you only need to remember ONE password, while the app remembers (and encrypts) all the rest!
 In addition, any good password manager will be able to create secure passwords that are difficult to discover (hack) and will be able to create a secure backup file of all information stored in it (remember backups? that other inconvenient, but necessary, thing we all need to do)

-** UPDATE: BitWarden – Now our #1 choice!
+** Highly Recommended: BitWarden is our #1 choice!
 Open Source, free, runs on Desktop (Linux, MacOS, MS Windows), iOS, Android and pretty much every browser!
 Easy to manage, easy to share passwords with a family member (there is a ‘pro’ version with extra features – very reasonably priced).
 If you’re technically minded and overly conscious about security, you can even host BitWarden on your own server!

 Secure cloud syncing features allow you to access your data from anywhere, on any device!
 Your vault is conveniently optimized for use on desktop, laptop, tablet, and phone devices.